graphqlcrud/spec/docs/spec-delete.md

 }
 ```

-Following mutation will be created:
+Following mutation can be used
 ```graphql
 type Mutation {
     deleteNote(input: MutateNoteInput!): Note!